Bellum45/WrathAndGlory-FoundryVTT/README.md

 # Wrath & Glory
 An **UNOFFICIAL** system for playing Wrath & Glory on Foundry VTT.
-Originally created by Perfectro, continued and maintained by Moo Man
+Originally created by Perfectro, continued by Moo Man and Bellum45.

 It provides support for **character sheets only**, game content should be drawn from official source books.